7 Uses of Solar Energy

-Typical uses of solar space heating systems include powering radiant floors or pairing with a Forced Hot Air (FHA) system to heat a home.
-Passive solar home design can also heat homes and businesses in the winter by taking into consideration the placement of windows and the selection of materials used in the building.
+Typical uses of solar space heating systems include powering radiant floors or pairing with a forced hot air (FHA) system to heat a home.
+Passive solar home design can also heat homes and businesses in winter by considering window placement and the materials used in the building.

 4. Solar Ventilation

-Solar ventilation solutions such as solar attic fans can reduce the burden of your HVAC by helping to cool your home during the summer.
-This may be a good option if you are not able to install a solar PV system that offsets your home’s entire electricity use.
+Solar ventilation solutions such as solar attic fans can reduce the burden of your HVAC by helping cool your home during summer.
+This may be a good option if you can’t install a solar PV system that offsets your home’s entire electricity use.
 One innovative product is the Solatube solar attic fan.

-Commercial and industrial applications of solar process heat include solar ventilation technologies that can preheat a building’s air in cold climates, reducing energy costs.
+Commercial and industrial applications of solar process heat include solar ventilation technologies.
+These technologies can preheat a building’s air in cold climates, which reduces energy costs.